Skip to main content

 • Mutual Funds

-There are lots of plans in the market that offer a guaranteed return.
-The most popular ones include government or corporate bonds, debentures, Fixed Deposit (FD) accounts, and Public Provident Funds (PPF) investments.
-Each of these investments may seem appealing to individuals who have an extremely low tolerance for risk.
+There are many plans in the market that offer a fixed or predictable return.
+The most popular ones include government or corporate bonds, debentures, Fixed Deposit (FD) accounts, and Public Provident Fund (PPF) investments.
+Each of these investments may seem appealing to individuals with an extremely low risk tolerance

-The Public Provident Fund (PPF) is considered one of the safest investment options in India, thanks to its government backing, fixed returns, and compound interest, making it independent of market fluctuations.
+The Public Provident Fund (PPF) is considered one of the safest investment options in India, thanks to its government backing, government-declared interest rates, and compound interest, which help insulate it from market fluctuations.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.